 One of the most important things about choosing pregnancy care with a private obstetrician is that they are available to attend to your pregnancy needs 24 hours a day via a paging service.
 This provides you assurances that you get the best care from an experienced professional.

 – Friends or family may offer you their personal recommendations from their own experiences

 – Your GP may recommend someone based on your medical history

-– Google search will find a Doctor in your area or at the hospital, you’d like to have your baby, or perhaps specializes in a certain area.
+– Research via Google.
+You will find a Doctor in your area or at the hospital you’d like to have your baby, or perhaps specialises in a certain area.

 – Will the Obstetrician be available to you for all your antenatal appointment and for the birth?
 They may be in a group share arrangement and it’s important to know how frequently they handover.

 – How many antenatal/postnatal appointments will there be?